tomgranuja/Proporcion/README.md

 students.
 The game was designed by my friend Camilo.

-The script [fscreen_game.pyw](./fscreen_game.pyw) runs fullscreen, Esc key press to quit.
+The [game dir](./Games/), contains some session scripts to try.
-It shows a slider that waits for mouse click in order to record mouse x position and time.
-Inmediatly after slider interaction, the widget shows a reference area of what would be the better proportion selection and plays a sound (currently desactivated) depending on how close the choice was from the current proportion.
+After entering a three chars identifier, they show a slider that waits for mouse click in order to record mouse x position and time.
+Use space bar to switch to the differents trial screens.
+Inmediatly after slider interaction, the widget shows a reference area of what would be the better proportion selection and plays a sound depending on how close the choice was from the current proportion.
+The session can be aborted anytime by Esc press.
+The control game sessions differs from the test game sessions by restricting the proportions to 0 and 1.
+There are five test sessions and five control sessions.
+The user data can be checked in the [log dir](./Logger/) by user id.

 ## Code Example